Subscribe

 How do you cheer up a sad cat?

 There are many ways to help cheer up your kitty, such as spending more quality time with them, introducing new toys or games, trying new foods or treats, trying calming music or supplements, or even adopting another kitty for a friend.
-Some cats may need the help of medication from a vet to fully fix their depression.
+Some cats may need medication from a vet to fully fix their depression.